CascadeOS/CascadeOS/README.md

-# CircuitOS
+# CascadeOS

-Circuit is a general purpose operating system targeting standard desktops and laptops.
+Cascade is a general purpose operating system targeting standard desktops and laptops.

 ## Short Term Goals
 - Good enough x86-64 support for QEMU
-- Userspace, no gui
+- Userspace, no GUI
 - ext2 on NVMe

 ## Planned Features